top of page

 All bookings of hire vehicles on behalf of The Club must be undertaken by the elected transport officer.
 If the Transport officer is not available or the position is vacant then the president shall have this responsibility.

 The transport officer may refuse the hire of a vehicle on behalf of The Club to a driver or drivers.
 This veto will not generally be exercised unless there has been a demonstrated recklessness, serious misconduct, or serious incompetence by the given driver on previous Club trips.
-The refusal to hire may be appealed at a regular committee meeting.
+The refusal to hire may be appealed to the committee.

 • 1.5) Distances